wu-json/curse/README.md

 ## Installation & Setup

-Curse is a single binary and it's _definitely lightweight._ Not like bun is bundled in there or anything.
+Curse is a single binary and it's _definitely lightweight._ Not like I shoved bun in there or anything.

 1. `brew install curse`